Sleek sideboards that could really take centre stage...

-These capacious wooden sideboards not only offer sleek storage, but make a bold style statement too.
-Made popular during the Fifties, sideboards are a chic way of breaking up wide hallways, hiding away cables as a TV stand, or storing additional glassware, table linen, crockery and cutlery.
+The cool and capacious sideboards in our edit not only offer sleek storage, but make a bold style statement too.
+Made popular during the 50s, sideboards are most at home in a dining area or living room, hiding away cables as a TV stand, or storing additional glassware, table linen, crockery and cutlery.

 Aptly named Firefly, the translucent porcelain bi-fold doors naturally soften and diffuse LED light from within, filling interior spaces with a gentle, calming and candle-like glow.